 Tourism that is sustainable

 Thailand’s economy is heavily reliant on the tourist industry.
-To guarantee the healthy growth of Thailand’s tourist sites, it is critical to reducing the impact of mass tourism on the environment and the community.
+To guarantee the healthy growth of Thailand’s tourist sites, it is critical to reducing mass tourism’s impact on the environment and the community.
 Sustainable tourism addresses current requirements while also considering future generations’ needs.

 Thailand is well-known for its abundant fauna and beautiful environment.
 To maintain the country’s beautiful nature, the country’s authorities recognize that tourism and its idea must evolve.
 There are several options for making your trip to Thailand ecologically friendly.
 Travelers are provided life-changing experiences like as living with local communities, sleeping in Thai families’ homes, and participating in initiatives sponsored by non-profit organizations and hotels.